puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

 2. Join and search the 'puppet-bugs' group: <http://groups.google.com/group/puppet-bugs> , but set your email delivery options to "none" or "abridged summary".
    Every action on a bug in the Puppet issue trackers will generate an email to this group, so it's a handy, date-ordered way to keep tabs on what's happening.
    Using the Google Groups interface also lets you search through the bug traffic without pulling in any extraneous results.
+   If the Google search turns up an open ticket in the old Redmine tracking system, please follow the directions under [Migrating Tickets from Redmine](#migrating-tickets-from-redmin) to ensure the old ticket is copied over to JIRA.

 If you find an existing bug that matches your issue (even if it's a close-but-not exact match), add a comment describing what you're seeing.
 Even a simple "I'm having this exact issue" comment is helpful to determine how widespread an impact the issue has.